4naama/navigen-go/docs/navigen-spec.md

   • The app deep-links via scanned Info QR
   • A business is tapped in a results list
   • Dash links redirect to the location page
+  • LPM may be opened by deep link (?lp=) or internal navigation; only deep links originating from /out/qr-scan/… represent a Static QR scan event.

 6.2.3 Structure
 The LPM contains: